Listing Marketplace vs Active Prospecting · Different Products

 LoopNet

 LoopNet is a listing marketplace where tenants and investors discover space.
-SCAYLED is a prospecting tool where brokers find the tenants who'd sign before the listing goes live.
+SCAYLED is a territory intelligence platform where brokers find the occupiers who'd sign before the listing goes live.
 Both useful, neither replaces the other.

 The short version

-Every listing I run goes on LoopNet.
-But I have never closed a deal just waiting for LoopNet inquiries.LoopNet is a listing marketplace (owned by CoStar Group) where brokers post industrial, office, retail, and multifamily listings for tenants, investors, and other brokers to discover.
+A listing belongs on LoopNet, but deals are rarely closed by waiting for LoopNet inquiries.LoopNet is a listing marketplace (owned by CoStar Group) where brokers post industrial, office, retail, and multifamily listings for tenants, investors, and other brokers to discover.
 It is a "they come to you" inbound channel.
-SCAYLED is an active prospecting tool: you drop your listing address, get back every operator within a 650 ft or 1,200 ft radius, verified decision-makers at each, and drafted outreach.
-It is a "you go to them" outbound channel.
+SCAYLED is a territory intelligence platform: from a listing address it maps every occupier in the surrounding precinct, returns the verified decision-maker for each, drafts personalised outreach, and tracks the movement signals that precede a move across the territory.
+It is a "you go to them" outbound capability.

-I use both.
-LoopNet for marketing the listing to the broad CRE audience.
-SCAYLED for reaching the specific operators in the listing's immediate geography who are most likely to sign.
-The deals I have closed fastest always came from outbound, not inbound.
+The two are complementary.
+LoopNet markets the listing to the broad CRE audience.
+SCAYLED reaches the specific occupiers in the listing's immediate precinct who are most likely to sign, and surfaces the occupiers about to move before a requirement reaches the open market.
+The deals that close fastest consistently come from outbound, not inbound.

 The marketplace vs prospecting distinction